splvm/database-meetup/README.md

 1. 9/22/2021: Our first *database meetup* will start on Saturday, September 25th, 2021 at 5:00PM.
    [Zoom](https://zoom.us/j/98807003493?pwd=YUhvZ3pUQy85MkhtZzVSaFZBL1k4dz09)
 2. Our upcoming future meetups will be hosted every Saturday at 4:30 PM.
+3. 10/2/2021: Our second *database meetup* will start on Saturday, Oct 2nd, 2021 at 4:30PM PST.
+Verity will cover Database System Concepts chap 1 and 3.1-3.7.

 ## Schedule